 One of the essential Vitamins in the body is Vitamin D, popularly known as the “sunshine vitamin.”
 It’s a fat-soluble vitamin.

-Every cell in the body has a receptor for the vitamin, which causes the skin to produce it from cholesterol when exposed to sunlight.
+Every cell in the body has a receptor for the vitamin, which causes the skin to produce cholesterol when exposed to sunlight.

-Vitamin D is also available in certain foods such as grains, fortified foods (margarine), fatty fishes (tuna), dairy products (milk), mushrooms and egg yolks.
+Vitamin D is also available in certain foods such as grains, fortified foods (margarine), fatty fish (tuna), dairy products (milk), mushrooms, and egg yolks.